ShadowyZephyr/infinite-craft-mod/README.md

 IMPORTANT: For exporting path to work properly you MUST reset your progress before inserting the script, and don't combine without it on or it can't log those recipes.

+HOW TO RUN:
+- Click on the text "mod.js" and then click the arrow "Download raw file"
+- Download TamperMonkey Chrome Extension
+- Go to TamperMonkey in extensions and click "add new script"
+- Drag the mod.js file from your computer into the TamperMonkey Window
+- Click "install"

 When you load the mod, 4 buttons will appear:

 AUTO CRAFT - Simply automatically crafts your elements together.